Mosa Walsalam Sastriyar

 Moses Anthony Nadar popularly known as Mosa Walsalam Sastriyar (1847 - 20 February 1916) was an Indian philosopher, social reformer, poet and Christian theologian.
 Moses is well known for his composition of Christian hymns through which he motivated backward people against caste discrimination and exploitation.

-Moses was born into a Nadar Christian family in Thirupuram near Thiruvananthapuram.
-He was a multifaceted personality, a poet, a lyricist, a musician, an orator, a linguist and a Christian theologian.
-Moses was well versed in various languages and had authored literary works in Malayalam as well as Sanskrit.
+Moses was born into a Nadar (caste) Christian family in Thirupuram near Thiruvananthapuram.
+A poet, lyricist, musician, orator, linguist and Christian theologian, Moses was well versed in various languages and had authored literary works in Malayalam as well as Sanskrit.
 He was the first person to use Carnatic music for Christian hymns.

 He was bestowed the title "Shasthri" (scholar) by the Mar Dionysus Metropolitan of Malankara Orthodox Church in 1883 after listening to his music and discourse.

 Biography

 Mosa Walsalam was born in 1847 at Thirupuram, near Neyyatinkara in Thiruvananthapuram (Trivandrum) district of present-day Kerala state.

-His father Anthony aka Arulanandam was born as a Roman Catholic who was happened to be motivated by John Cox, a European missionary who worked under the London Missionary Society in southern Travancore.
+His father Anthony aka Arulanandam was born as a Roman Catholic who happened to be motivated by John Cox, a European missionary who worked under the London Missionary Society in southern Travancore.
 Anthony joined Protestant church and became a full-time evangelist in 1837.
 His son was christened "Mosa" (Moses) by Cox.
 The name was chosen after Moses the prophet, the hero of the Old Testament, who delivered the Israelites from slavery in Egypt.
 Young Moses Anthony was nicknamed as Walsalam (the beloved one) by John Cox.

 Moses received education at his home village till the age of 15.
 After this, he proceeded to Nagercoil (presently in Kanyakumari District of Tamil Nadu) where he received training in Christian theology.
 For sometime, he was engaged in missionary activities and associated himself with the London Missionaries Society (L.M.S.).
 In the meantime, he acquired knowledge in Malayalam, Tamil, Sanskrit, English, Greek and Hebrew languages.

-On completion of his theological studies, Mosa Walsalam was appointed a teacher at the Seminary run by the Church Mission Society (C.M.S.) in Kottayam, Kerala.
+On completion of his theological studies, Mosa Walsalam was appointed a teacher at the seminary run by the Church Mission Society (C.M.S.) in Kottayam, Kerala.
 Afterwards, he became a teacher at the L.M.S.
 School near Neyyattinkara.

 In 1868, he got married.
-The name of his wife was Rahel.
+The name of his wife's name was Rahel.
 Six daughters and four sons were born of this wedlock.

 Later, he was appointed a church worker in L.M.S Church at Kattakada (presently, Church of South India, Kattakada).
 During his stay at Kattakada (1891–96), he organised the activities of the backward caste people who were recent converts to Christianity.
-During this time, his youngest son died of snake bite.
+During this time, his youngest son died of a snake bite.
 For his funeral, Mosa Walsalam sang the song "Ninte hitham poleyenne" ("Lead me according to Thy will".
 This proved to be the most popular song composed by him.